vlmlee/Gin-Rummy/README.md

 1. Jacks have values of 11, Queens 12, and Kings 13.

-2. Knocking with 0 points will net 20 extra points.
+2. Knocking with zero points will net 20 extra points.

-3. There is no big or small gin.
+3. There is no big and small gin.

 4. There is also no score you need to reach to complete the game.
 It will go on forever until you choose to not start a new game.